SCANDAT/icdimport/README.md

 Originally created for SCANDAT2 but can be easily adapted to be used with other datasets.

+The repository includes
+* importicd3.sas - the latest version of the macro
+* importicd_template - excel template used for the macro
+* importicd3_examples - some examples of the macro

 This macro requires the use of the excelfile template importicd_template.xlsx It allows differentiation between SE and DK ICD-codes.;